rhinoman/go-commonmark/README.md

 1.)
 First, install CommonMark located at: https://github.com/jgm/CommonMark

 2.)
-Make sure the library containg libcmark is in your LD_LIBRARY_PATH
+Make sure the directory containg libcmark (e.g., /usr/local/lib) is in your LD_LIBRARY_PATH

 3.)
 Then, just: